 Another visual element that web designers put a lot of thought into is typography.
 Jeff Zeldman, the so-called King of Web Standards, even goes so far as to claim that design is 90% typography.

-Whether you agree that percentage or not, one thing remains to be: the fonts that are used on your website also influence the user experience in a big way.
+Whether you agree with that percentage or not, one thing remains to be: the fonts that are used on your website also influence the user experience in a big way.

-It may not seem like a make or break kind of visual element, but if you’ve ever visited a website with bad typography, you’ll quickly realize just how much of an impact it has on a website’s usability.
+It may not seem like a make-or-break kind of visual element, but if you’ve ever visited a website with bad typography, you’ll quickly realize just how much of an impact it has on a website’s usability.

 A lot can go wrong with fonts.
 For example:

-- The font itself can be over-stylized making it too difficult to read and generally off-putting (think eccentric script fonts)
+- The font itself can be over-stylized, making it too difficult to read and generally off-putting (think eccentric script fonts)

-- The spacing between the letters can be too narrow, again making the words too difficult to read
+- The spacing between the letters can be too narrow, again making the words too difficult to read.

 - The font color could be difficult to see